 Appendix

-Notes on Tables

 On Table 1, due to data availability, we used the closest available year where data were missing, favoring the preceding year and then the subsequent year.
 As such, Gini coefficients are from 1999 for Brazil, Honduras, and Paraguay, and 2009 for Bolivia, Brazil and Chile and 2011 for Guatemala; poverty statistics are from 1999 in Brazil, Honduras, and Paraguay, from 2009 in Bolivia, Chile, and Brazil, and from 2011 in Guatemala.
 The column for social expenditures as a percent of GDP uses data from 2003 for Paraguay and 2004 for El Salvador and Honduras, as well as data from 2008 for Panama and 2009 for Argentina and Brazil.
 Education expenditure data come from 1995 in Guatemala, 2011 in Panama and Uruguay, and 2013 in Costa Rica and the Dominican Republic.
 The poverty rate is defined as the percent of the population below $2 per day (at PPP).

 On Table 2, we calculate benefits as a percent of minimum wage using minimum wage statistics from the ILO Global Wage Report.
 Minimum wage data were converted to US dollars using the exchange rates used by the World Bank’s World Development Indicators.